ScaleChain/scalechain/docs/spark.md

 # Spark Integration
 ScaleChain supports Spark integration to load blockchain data for analysis or machine learning.

+For example, you can upload all block files (Ex> blk00001.dat) written by Bitcoin reference implementation, and calculate the total amount of Bitcoins sent to outputs in each block.

 # How to store blockchain data
 ## data files
 Block data is stored on disk in a format compatible to Bitcoin reference implementation.